-Let's look at the concepts for developing historical understanding in Year 2.
-At this level, historical inquiries focus on the past in the present.
-In this example we explore this historical understanding by thinking about the remains of the past that are important to our local community.
-We could focus on many aspects of the local community but in this example we have chosen to focus on buildings and street names.
+Let's look at the concepts for developing historical understanding in Year 4.
+At this level, historical inquiries focus on first contacts in Australia.
+In this example we explore this historical understanding by looking at what life was like for Aboriginal people before the arrival of Europeans.
+Of course we could focus on any Aboriginal or Torres Strait Islanders group, but in this example, we have chosen the Kaurna people.

-Year 2 example
+Year 4 example